“The Legend of Tennessee Moltisanti” Review

 “The Legend of Tennessee Moltisanti” earns high marks mainly for the Chris storyline, in which he goes from hubristic punk to lovable underdog.
 Full of pathos and humor, his Hollywood aspirations also carry a shade of tragedy.
-Although he dreams of writing mob stories, he’s forever resigned to be a character in one.
+Although Chris dreams of writing mob stories, he’s forever resigned to be a secondary character stuck in one.

 It’s a hilarious scene that shows gruesomely endearing shades to Christopher’s character.
 On a more serious note is his conversation with Paulie, in which he confesses that he’s been depressed, unable to find purpose in life.
 The apartment is dark and dingy, with perfect music in the background.
 Backed by “Summertime” by Booker T. & the M.G.s, the scene carries great emotional weight.
 “Where’s my arc, Paulie?”

-The episode ends with a shot of Chris driving up to the nearest street corner, and joyfully seeing his name in print.
-With a smile on his face, he grabs the entire stack of Star-Ledger’s, and then speeds off.
+The episode ends with a shot of Chris driving to the nearest street corner and joyfully seeing his name in print.
+With a smile on his face, he grabs the entire stack of Star-Ledger’s and then speeds off.
 A great moment for our newest antihero.

 They say once a television character has had a moment that truly endears them to you, it’s hard to turn your back on them.
 Despite “The Legend of Tennessee Moltisanti” featuring some dry social commentary, the episode is best remembered as a signature triumph for Chris.